hsf-training/hsf-training-reana-webpage/_episodes/06-developing-parallel-workflows.md

 ## Physics code vs orchestration code

-Note that it wasn't necessary to change anything in our code: we simply modified the workflow definition and we could run the RooFit code "as is" using another workflow engine.
+Note that it wasn't necessary to change anything in our research code: we simply modified the workflow definition from Serial to Yadage and we could run the RooFit code "as is" using another workflow engine.
 This is a simple demonstration of the separation of concerns between "physics code" and "orchestration code".

 ## Parallelism via step dependencies

-We have seen how serial workflows can be also expressed in Yadage syntax using step dependencies.
-Note that if dependency graph would have permitted, the workflow steps not depending on each other or on the results of previous computations could have been executed in parallel by the workflow engine -- the physicist _only_ has to supply knoweldge about which steps depend on which other steps and the workflow engine takes care about efficiently starting and scheduling tasks.
+We have seen how the sequential workflows were expressed in the Yadage syntax using stage dependencies.
+Note that if the stage dependency graph would have permitted, the workflow steps not depending on each other, or on the results of previous computations, would have been executed in parallel by the workflow engine out of the box.
+The physicist _only_ has to supply the knoweldge about which steps depend on which other steps and the workflow engine takes care of efficiently starting and scheduling tasks as necessary.

 ## HiggsToTauTau analysis: simple version

-Let us demonstrate how to write simple Yadage workflow for the HiggsToTauTau analysis using simple step dependencies.
+Let us demonstrate how to write a Yadage workflow for the HiggsToTauTau example analysis using simple step dependencies.

-The workflow looks like:
+The workflow stages look like:

 ```yaml
 stages: